a-alveyblanc/gpu-experiments/README.md

 # CUDA experiments

-Collection of CUDA experiements, kernel optimizations, and tensor framework ideas I've generated while doing my PhD.
+Collection of CUDA experiments, kernel optimizations, and tensor framework ideas I've generated while doing my PhD.

 What this is: